sararabino/sararabino.github.io/content/_index.md

   content:
     title: "Policy"
     text: |
-      **Think-Tank Tortuga** I was part of the Think-Tank Tortuga.
+      I was part of the **Think-Tank Tortuga**.
 Tortuga is an Italian think-tank of Economics students and young researchers.
 We publish articles on economic issues of current relevance, with particular attention to their policy implications.